romamile/introcode/log2_Getting_to_know_your_canvas.markdown

 }
 ```

 Many things to explain here!
-First of all, any lines that starts with `//` is called a comment.
+ * Any lines that starts with `//` is called a comment.
 A line of code that is not going to be executed, but meant for the coder themselve.
 A good way to explain to others (or yourself in the future) what is happening in the code.
 Legibility is very important in bigger project!
-Secondly, we define two functions (we'll see what exactly is a function later).
+ * Here we defined two functions (we'll see what exactly is a function later).
 As explained in the comments, the code in setup is executed once and that's it, while the one in draw is executed after setup and repetitively.
+ * And we call a function (we ask to execute the code inside of it) called `createCanvas` which will define our drawing area.
+In order to call it, we just add `()` after its name!

 Write the code above in your `script.js` file, and from now on, when you add code, ask yourself if it is meant to be executed only once, or in a loop!